vexim/vexim2/README.md

 An example Exim 'configure' file, has been included with this distribution as 'docs/configure'.
 Copy this to the location Exim expects its configuration file to be on your installation.
 You will also need to copy docs/vexim* to /usr/local/etc/exim/.
 The following lines are important and will have to be edited if you are using this configure, or copied to your own configure file:

-Edit these if your mailman is in a different location:
+Edit these if your mailman is in a different location (in Debian: `/var/lib/mailman`):
 ```
 MAILMAN_HOME=/usr/local/mailman
 MAILMAN_WRAP=MAILMAN_HOME/mail/mailman
 ```
-These need to match the username and group under which exim runs:
+These need to match the username and group under which exim runs (in Debian: `list`/`daemon`):
 ```
 MAILMAN_USER=mailnull
 MAILMAN_GROUP=mail